ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 @end
 ```
-enableVibration: vibrate your phone when barcode detected.<br>
+enableVibration: vibrate your phone when a barcode is detected.<br>

-enableBeep: play the beep sound when barcode detected.<br>
+enableBeep: play a beep sound when a barcode is detected.<br>

-enableAutoZoom: the library will zoom in/out automatcially to scan the barcode.<br>
+enableAutoZoom: the library will zoom in/out automatcially to scan a barcode.<br>

 enableScanCropRectOnly: only scan the view finder area.<br>